NYU-RTS/rts-docs-dev/docs/hpc/06_tools_and_software/03_python_packages_with_virtual_environments.md

 Since Python 3.3, a subset of it has been integrated into the standard library under the venv module.

-Note: you may need to install virtualenv first, if it is not yet installed ([instructions](https://virtualenv.pypa.io/en/latest/installation.html))

-Now create new virtual environment in current directory
+You can create new virtual environment in two ways:

--   Empty
--   OR
+-   empty
 -   inherit all packages from those installed on HPC already (and available in PATH after you load python module)

 ```sh
 ## created directory for your project and cd there
 mkdir /scratch/$USER/my_project